b3ken/coding-dojo/README.md

 # coding-dojo
-This is a test repo for experimenting
+This is a "dojo"-like repo for experimenting with various items!